 Our mission is to empower families with children to transition from homelessness to self-sufficiency by providing case management, housing, food, training and educational resources in a secure environment.

 Organizational Goals and Characteristics

 St. Francis House provides emergency, and permanent supportive housing.
 In addition to Arbor House and Sunrise Apartments, SFH is in a unique position among emergency shelters.
 More than a source for food, clothing and shelter, it provides guests with opportunities to overcome their problems, motivating them and training them to move forward.

 We feed, shelter, provide public phone access, Regional Transit System bus passes, laundry services, and clothing vouchers.
-Along with tutoring, our case management and referral services provide education and partner agencies who can offer victim advocacy, job opportunities, GED certificates, life skills classes, in safe compassionate environments.
+Along with tutoring, our case management and referral services provide education.
+Our partner agencies offer victim advocacy, job opportunities, GED certificates, life skills classes, in safe compassionate environments.

 - Our shelter services provide temporary housing for 35 individuals, including women, men, and children.
 They receive three meals daily.

 - Approximately 200 public meals are served daily between 8 a.m. and 11 a.m.